MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/configure-automation-coe.md

 | \>= 250       | 250            | 999999999    | 10        |
 | \>= 5, \< 250 | 5              | 250          | 5         |

-#### Processing Peaks Scores
+#### Processing peaks scores

 This table has a value and score for each record.
 Below are values that should be used, scores can be modified.

 | **Value** | **Score** |
 |-----------|-----------|